-Stereo Channels 5-12
+Stereo Channels 5-8

-- The stereo channels each have two line-level inputs. - For mono sources, use the left input only, and it will appear equally on both sides of the main mix. - Gain control adjusts the line level only. - The 3-band EQ has shelving high, shelving low, and peaking mid EQ. - Channel 11 and 12 have a switch to select FireWire inputs instead of the analog line inputs.
+- These stereo channels have two line-level inputs. - Gain control adjusts the line level only. - The 3-band EQ has shelving high, shelving low, and peaking mid EQ. - Channel 7 and 8 have a switch to select FireWire inputs instead of the analog line inputs.